With engineering on the rise at Dartmouth, Dean Joseph J. Helble outlines opportunities for an expanded Thayer community.

-Dartmouth President Philip J. Hanlon ’77 announced in November that expanding engineering was one of his top priorities for the College.
+Dartmouth President Philip J. Hanlon ’77 announced in November of 2014 that expanding engineering was one of his top priorities for the College.
 “Thayer School is a site of research impact, innovative experiential learning, and interest in learning technologies,” he said, “It is also a unit of academic excellence well below critical mass by any measure.”

 With expansion of engineering a key part of President Hanlon’s drive to increase Dartmouth’s experiential learning opportunities, entrepreneurial activities, and scholarly impact on the world, Thayer Dean Joseph J. Helble talked with Dartmouth Engineer about the future of the school.